 *THRESHOLDS / TRANSITIONS: Tile vendors often sell standard door thresholds and sometimes even curb tops, but generally only in limited colors.
 For custom thresholds, we recommend you purchase from a slab fabricator.
 For minimalist transitions (when adjacent floor is level to new tiled floor), you may opt for a slim 1/8″ metal trim like Schluter Jolly or similar products.

 *CHANGE ORDERS: Demolition or unknown conditions may reveal extra work needed.
 More often, additional work may be requested while we are installing, and can extend the scope of work.
 This additional work after a contract is signed is called a CHANGE ORDER.
 To avoid unexpected change orders, advise your installer if you believe something is missing from your bid like an unseen condition you may know about your home that the installer couldn’t foresee.

-*SEALERS: Your tile vendor should specify whether your stone requires a sealer.
+*SEALERS: Your tile vendor should specify whether your tile requires a sealer.
+Usually, the grout they sell will include a stain resistant additive, so usually only natural stone tiles will need to be sealed, not glazed ceramic or porcelain.
 Penetrating sealers provide protection against staining, while color-enhancing sealers protect and bring out natural tones of stone.
-Please advise us if you have a natural stone, requiring sealer.
-A fee will be charged for application of the sealer, dependent on the size and nature of the area to be sealed.
+Please advise us if you have natural stone, so we can include sealing of your tile.
 Sealers need to be maintained!
-ALL SEALERS must be re-applied in accordance with the tile manufacturer’s recommendations.
+ALL SEALERS must be re-applied in the future accordance with the tile manufacturer’s recommendations.

 *HAND-CRAFTED TILE ATTRIBUTES – These tiles are very popular due to their artistic appearance.
 Some tiles may have varying or crackled finishes, be asymmetrical or irregular.
 Please be aware of tile traits before tile is ordered.
 You may want to see a grouted board of photos from vendor.